tomschr/dbassembly-test/README.md

 # Building the Documentation

 Just run `build.sh`.
-However, there are no options supported.
+Currently no options are supported.

 The process is split into two parts:

-1. Create the realized file from the assembly file.
+1. Create the realized structure from the assembly file.

    This step is a transformation process with the DocBook Assembly XSLT stylesheet (`assembly.xsl`).
 This produces a document that is stored under the `xml/` directory.

 2. Build the target format with `daps`.

-   When the first step was successful, the file in the `xml/` directory can be processed with `daps`.
+   When the first step was successful, the file in the `xml/` directory is  processed with `daps` to create HTML.